-Following a comprehensive review of Health & Safety procedures and processes in 2010/11, an external health and safety professional has been retained as a consultant to carry out the statutory inspections and assist us in updating and maintaining appropriate documentation.
-The outcome of each inspection is presented to the key management personnel for review and implementation, with outcomes and any substantive items reported to the full board of trustees for consideration.
+Following a comprehensive review of Health & Safety procedures and processes in 2010/11, an external health and safety professional has been retained as a consultant to carry out annual inspections and assist us in updating and maintaining appropriate documentation.
+The outcome of each inspection is presented to the key management team for review and implementation, with outcomes and any substantive items reported to the full board of trustees for consideration and appropriate corrective actions taken.